bengtmartensson/IrpTransmogrifier/README.md

 	      -l, --lsb
 		 Force lsb-first bitorder for the analyzer
 		 Default: false
+	      -u, --maxmicroseconds
+		 Maximal duration to be expressed as micro seconds
+		 Default: 10000.0
+	      --maxroundingerror
+		 Maximal rounding errors for expressing as multiple of time unit
+		 Default: 0.3
+	      -m, --maxunits
+		 Maximal multiplier of time unit in durations
+		 Default: 30.0
 	      -w, --parameterwidths
 		 Comma separated list of parameter widths
 		 Default: []